 Same as before we assign points from 0 to 5 to each position from E1 to E8 and multiply with Weight.
 After summing we get EFactor.
 Then we can count

 We calculate Use Case Points based on all data yet collected.

 UCP = (UUCW + UAW) x TCF x EF

 There are many approaches to convert UCP to time.
-Most accurate is of course empiric one (UCP velocity based on previous projects).
-If you cant base on empiric data, then use one of following:
+Most accurate is, of course, empiric one (UCP velocity based on previous projects).
+If you can’t base on empiric data, then use one of the following: